 According to Interim Regulations on Urban Maintenance and Construction Tax of the People's Republic of China (Amended in 2011) issued by the State Council on January 8, 2011, the rates of urban maintenance and construction tax shall be as follows: 7% for a taxpayer in a city, 5% for a taxpayer in a county town or town, 1% for a taxpayer living in a place other than a city, county-level town or town.
-The rate of urban maintenance and construction tax of Wuxi Wangdao is 7%; the rate of urban maintenance and construction tax Craftsman Wuxi is 7%.
+The rate of urban maintenance and construction tax Craftsman Wuxi is 7%.